j-quinn01/LSE-DS105-Movie-Directors/docs/index.md

   <details>
-      <summary><h2>Section I: Is there a preference of certain genres according to sources, as examined by absolute user ratings and absolute representation?</h2></summary>
+      <summary><h2 style="display: inline-block; vertical-align: middle;">Section I: Is there a preference of certain genres according to sources, as examined by absolute user ratings and absolute representation?</h2></summary>

 - In Part I, we tried to see if we can infer anything from the graphs of average absolute user rating by genre across 3 sources